pandasTong/meme-stock-analysis/README.rst

 Reddit
 #######

-This small project will look into the birth place of meme stock, Subreddit `r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>`_.
-The concept behind meme stock is so pure which overthrew the fundamentals wall street built on value investing and growth investingcan.
+This small project will look into the birth place of meme stock, Subreddit `r/wallstreetbets <https://www.reddit.com/r/wallstreetbets/>`_ .The concept behind meme stock is so pure which overthrew the fundamentals wall street built on value investing and growth investingcan.
 The conecpt be explained by one simple economic model **Supply and Demand**.

 Insights to obtain: